rrpt66-M/CyberX-Analysis/ReadMe.txt

-Caution: Do not run this file service.exe to use with the main program.
-If you run it, there will be an error.
-We will fix it later. but you closed main program please goto taskmanger or cmd to kill service.exe this process is use your cpu all time
+Caution: Do not run the service.exe file when the main program is not running.
+The file is designed to be used with the main program at the same time.
+If you run this file when the main program is not running, an error will occur.
+We will fix it later.
-Should be closed
+However, if you have already closed the main program, please go to taskmanger or cmd to close service.exe.

+This process uses your CPU all the time.
+You should close it.

 cmd example: